 - The Board will communicate our plan for enhancing traceability with accredited veterinarians in several ways.
 We exhibit at multiple events annually, including the Minnesota Veterinary Medical Association annual meeting in February and plan to continue attendance.
-At this event, we can have conversations with many veterinarians and veterinary technicians about their role in traceability.
-The Board additionally often presents to veterinarians during the University of Minnesota's annual Dairy Health Conference held in April. - The Board also has accredited veterinarians on staff to present information to veterinary students as part of their core accreditation training.
+At this event, we can have conversations with many veterinarians and veterinary technicians about their role in traceability. - The Board also has accredited veterinarians on staff to present information to veterinary students as part of their core accreditation training.
 The presented information includes details on how they can help achieve better traceability by completing forms (CVIs, test charts, vaccination records) legibly and accurately as well as keeping appropriate records on official identification. - Our monthly electronic newsletter, Animal Bytes, is distributed to all veterinary clinics in Minnesota as well as individual veterinarians, stakeholder groups, and livestock/poultry producers.
 This is our primary method of communication with veterinarians, although we also utilize electronically delivered Veterinary Alerts to communicate directly with clinics and veterinarians when appropriate.
 We have used this publication to educate veterinarians about the importance of completely and accurately filling out official forms and test charts.
 We regularly include information on Minnesota's and other states' importation requirements.
-In addition, the Board has a Facebook page.
-Social media allows us to communicate to all the groups previously mentioned and to potentially reach a broader audience.

-- The Board employs district veterinarians who have home offices across the state.
+In addition, the Board has a Facebook and LinkedIn page.
+Social media allows us to communicate to all the groups previously mentioned and to potentially reach a broader audience. - The Board employs district veterinarians who have home offices across the state.
 When a private practitioner has difficulties with any aspect of work relating to accreditation, the district veterinarian visits the individual to help find a solution to the problem.
 We use our district veterinarians in the same way to personally educate private practitioners on how they can help achieve better traceability in Minnesota. - The Board continues to inform veterinarians of the existence of options for the issuance of eforms including eCVIs.
 This includes the MN eCVI which was originally developed by Kansas and Colorado and is now referred to as the States' eCVI.
 All eCVI options are presented on the Board's website as well so accredited veterinarians can easily access and review options and information.
 The Board will stay apprised of developing options that may meet the needs of the State, Minnesota's accredited veterinarians, and their clients.

-4.7.6.2 Livestock markets
+4.7.6.2 Livestock facilities